joanfabregat/jina-rerank/README.md

 ```

 By default, the server runs on port 8000.
 You can modify this by setting the `PORT` environment variable.

+Documentation for the API can be found at `/docs` or `/redoc` when running the server.

 ### API Endpoints